Search for n-nbar oscillation in Super-Kamiokande: The Super-Kamiokande Detector

-Super-Kamiokande is a ring imaging water Cherenkov counter containing 50 ktons of ultra-pure water, located in Kamioka-town in Gifu prefecture, Japan.
+Super-Kamiokande is a ring imaging water Cherenkov detector containing 50 ktons of ultrapure water, located in Kamioka-town in Gifu prefecture, Japan.
+The detector is composed of the inner detector, which contains 22.5 kton fiducial volume, and the outer detector for tagging cosmic ray muons entering the detector.
 Descriptive overviews of Super-Kamiokande and technical details are given in the literature~\cite{ref10}.
-Data were taken by Super-Kamiokande I from May 31st, 1996 to July 15th, 2001, using a fiducial volume of 22.5 kton.
-The $n-\bar{n}$ oscillation analysis described in this paper used the complete SK-I data set with a livetime of 1489 days.
+The $n-\bar{n}$ oscillation analysis described in this paper uses the complete Super-Kamiokande-I data set, which is equivalent to $2.45 \times 10^{34}$ neutron-year exposure data.
+This data set of 1489 live-days was taken from May 31, 1996 to July 15, 2001.

 An antineutron is expected to annihilate quickly with one of the surrounding nucleons and to produce multiple secondary hadrons, mainly pions.
 The total momentum of the secondaries is nearly zero, except for the Fermi momenta of the annihilating $\bar{n}$ and nucleon, and the total energy is nearly equal to the total mass of the two nucleons.
-Thus one would expect an isotropic multi-hadron signature with a total energy of about 2 GeV to occur in neutron-antineutron events in Super-Kamiokande, prior to any nuclear interactions.
+Therefore in the case of no nuclear interactions it was expected that $n-\bar{n}$ oscillation events in oxygen would produce mesons with a total energy of about 2~GeV, distributed isotropically.